Studying at Iowa State University is exciting and rewarding.

 Since all of the faculty participate in lectures and in teaching undergraduate courses, there is a healthy infusion of research concepts into the curriculum, which enables you to directly learn from people performing some of today’s most exciting research.
 Additionally, many faculty members provide opportunities for undergraduate students to perform research in their laboratories.

-Do you need help paying for it?
-Check out our financial aid options.
+Need help paying for it?
+Check our financial aid options.

 The department offers outstanding facilities and resources that help students succeed in their academic endeavors.
 These include excellent laboratories, advanced computing environments and modern classrooms.